datahub-project/datahub/metadata-ingestion/source_docs/redshift.md

 ## Lineage

-There are multiple lineage collector implementation as Redshift does not support table lineage out of the box.
+There are multiple lineage collector implementations as Redshift does not support table lineage out of the box.

-Here is a list of lineage collector:

 ### stl_scan_based
-The stl_scan based collector useses Redshift's [stl_insert](https://docs.aws.amazon.com/redshift/latest/dg/r_STL_INSERT.html) and [stl_scan](https://docs.aws.amazon.com/redshift/latest/dg/r_STL_SCAN.html) system table to discover lineage between tables.
+The stl_scan based collector uses Redshift's [stl_insert](https://docs.aws.amazon.com/redshift/latest/dg/r_STL_INSERT.html) and [stl_scan](https://docs.aws.amazon.com/redshift/latest/dg/r_STL_SCAN.html) system tables to discover lineage between tables.
 Pros:
 - Fast
 - Reliable

 Cons:
-- Does not work with Spectrum/external tables because those scan's are not showing up in stl_scan table.
+- Does not work with Spectrum/external tables because those scans do not show up in stl_scan table.
-- If a table is depending on a view then the view won't be listed as dependency but the table will be connected with the view's dependencies
+- If a table is depending on a view then the view won't be listed as dependency.
+Instead the table will be connected with the view's dependencies.

 ### sql_based
-The sql_based based collector useses Redshift's [stl_insert](https://docs.aws.amazon.com/redshift/latest/dg/r_STL_INSERT.html) to discover all the insert queries and uses sql parsing to discover the dependecies.
+The sql_based based collector uses Redshift's [stl_insert](https://docs.aws.amazon.com/redshift/latest/dg/r_STL_INSERT.html) to discover all the insert queries and uses sql parsing to discover the dependecies.

 Pros: